Locally stationary spatio-temporal interpolation of Argo profiling float data: Introduction

-In the present paper we focus primarily on interpolating Argo temperature anomalies, but similar techniques can be developed for the salinity fields.
-The rest of this paper is structured as follows: Section~\ref{sec:background} provides an overview of Argo and reviews the existing gridded Argo data products with an emphasis on the Roemmich--Gilson climatology.
-Section~\ref{sec:methods} explains the proposed locally stationary spatio-temporal interpolation methodology.
+In the present work, we focus primarily on interpolating Argo temperature anomalies, but similar techniques can also be developed for the salinity fields.
+The rest of this paper is structured as follows: Section~\ref{sec:background} provides an overview of the existing Argo data products with an emphasis on the Roemmich--Gilson climatology.
+Section~\ref{sec:methods} describes the proposed locally stationary spatio-temporal interpolation method.
 Section~\ref{sec:results} applies the new approach to Argo data and studies its performance in terms of point predictions, uncertainty quantification and the estimated model parameters.
 Section~\ref{sec:discussion} concludes and discusses directions for future~work.
+The supplement~\cite{Kuusela2017Supplement} provides further information and results.
+Readers who are unfamiliar with Argo are recommended to consult Section~1 in the supplement for an overview of Argo floats and data.